 On ground vehicles, the use of an odometer input will greatly improve the Boreas navigation and orientation solution.
-With a high resolution wheel encoder Boreas can be used to navigate indoors without GNSS.

-There are several different options for odometer installation which are listed below.
+There are several different options for odometer that are explained as follows.

 7.9.1 Factory VSS Signal

 Most mass-market vehicles since 1980 contain a VSS (vehicle speed sensor) signal that can be wired directly into one of the Boreas GPIO pins.
 Any voltage limits on this pin that must be taken into consideration.